 A nonprofit established in the 1980s, Brighton Marine supports uniformed services members, retirees, veterans and their families in Greater Boston through health services, the development and management of mixed-income housing and other support services.

 How did Rockland Trust Help Brighton Marine?

-At a local zoning meeting, Matt saw Brighton Marine’s presentation about a project to house homeless veterans.
-Because Brighton Marine’s local knowledge and passion for the development pairs perfectly with Rockland Trust’s expertise, Matt spoke with Brighton Marine about how the bank could help with the project.
+At a local zoning meeting, Jim saw Brighton Marine’s presentation about a project to house homeless veterans.
+Because Brighton Marine’s local knowledge and passion for the development pairs perfectly with Rockland Trust’s expertise, Jim spoke with Brighton Marine about how the bank could help with the project.

 Real estate secured lines of credit involve appraisals and attorneys, which add to the cost of the loan and the time it takes to close.
 In contrast, a line of credit secured by an investment portfolio takes some paperwork, but can close a little more quickly and usually includes a lower interest rate.

 How Do I Get a Line of Credit for My Business?